Jil Sander return sets off Dior buzz over Raf Simons

 "The Jil Sander brand is ingrained in my very being, naturally, my vision of sophisticated, truly modern design stayed with me, as vivid as on the first day," Sander said.

-Simons has frequently been mentioned as a candidate to replace disgraced designer John Galliano as creative director at Christian Dior (DIOR.PA).
+Simons has frequently been mentioned as a candidate to replace disgraced designer John Galliano as creative director at Christian Dior.
 Gallliano departed after he was caught on a widely distributed videotape drunkenly proclaiming his affection for Hitler and hurling racist insults at patrons in a Paris bar.

 LVMH, the world's biggest luxury goods group which owns Dior, has so far declined to comment on the timing of Simons's departure from Jil Sander.